simudyne/simudyne-maven-java/README.md

 ## Running the project

-Included in the pom.xml is configuration for the `exec-maven-plugin`, so you can run the compiled project via `mvn -s settings.xml exec:java`, which will call the Main.main method.
+Included in the pom.xml is configuration for the `exec-maven-plugin`, so you can run the compiled project via `mvn -s settings.xml clean compile exec:java`, which will compile the project and then call the Main.main method.

 ## Distributing the project with Spark